openlgtv/epk2extract/README.md

 [![Join the chat at https://gitter.im/openlgtv/epk2extract](https://badges.gitter.im/openlgtv/epk2extract.svg)](https://gitter.im/openlgtv/epk2extract?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-epk2extract is a tool that can extract, decrypt, convert multiple file formats that can be found in LG TV sets.
+epk2extract is a tool that can extract, decrypt, convert multiple file formats that can be found in LG TV sets and similar devices.

 Supported Formats:
 ===========================================
 **NOTE: To unpack epk v2 and v3 you need proper AES and RSA keys for decryption.
-To get the keys you will need to dump them from a running TV.**
+To get them you will need to dump them from a running TV.**

 **NOTE: To decrypt PVR recordings you need a dump of the unique AES-128 key from your TV**